Libertarian Party of Mississippi

 The Libertarian Party of Mississippi is the Mississippi affiliate of the U.S. Libertarian Party.
-The Chair is Vicky Hanson, Laz Austin is Vice Chair, Zach Britt is Secretary, and the Treasurer is Brian Keller.
+The Chair is Jonathan Dantzler, Vice Chair is Brad Thomas, Autumn Fox is Secretary, and Amy Misko is Treasurer.

 Platform

-The Libertarian Party of Mississippi holds the same platform as the U.S. Libertarian Party.
+The Libertarian Party of Mississippi holds the same platform as the U.S. Libertarian Party While also sharing Conservative views to match those of Mississippians.
 Some of the key tenets are: